 The deal could be worth a reported $497.9 million, with the work expected to be shared between Merseyside in the northwest, Teeside and Tyneside in the northeast and Gosport on the south coast.

 Cammell Laird lost out last month on orders for six army roll-on roll-off transport ships.
 But things have started to look up for shipyards across Britain, with the government showing a determination to sustain what is left of the industry.

-.
+However, at the same time as announcing the RoRo orders, Britain's defense secretary Geoff Hoon also threw a 300 million-pound lifeline to two of Britain's oldest shipyards in England and Scotland.
 Hoon placed orders for four amphibious landing ships, to be split between the Dutch-owned Swan Hunter yard in northeast England, and the Govan yards in Glasgow.

 Maritime Reporter and Engineering News’ first edition was published in New York City in 1883 and became our flagship publication in 1939.

 It is the world’s largest audited circulation magazine serving the global maritime industry, delivering more insightful editorial and news to more industry decision makers than any other source.